An Inquiry into the Principle

 Listen, proprietor.
 Inequality of talent exists in fact; in right it is not admissible, it goes for nothing, it is not thought of.
 One Newton in a century is equal to thirty millions of men; the psychologist admires the rarity of so fine a genius, the legislator sees only the rarity of the function.
 Now, rarity of function bestows no privilege upon the functionary; and that for several reasons, all equally forcible.

-tion, the more versatile his talent, -- the more costly has his education been, the more remarkable and numerous were his teachers and his models, and the greater is his debt.
+- Talent is a creation of society rather than a gift of Nature; it is an accumulated capital, of which the receiver is only the guardian.
+Without society, - without the education and powerful assistance which it furnishes, - the finest nature would be inferior to the most ordinary capacities in the very respect in which it ought to shine.
+The more extensive a man’s knowledge, the more luxuriant his imagination, the more versatile his talent, - the more costly has his education been, the more remarkable and numerous were his teachers and his models, and the greater is his debt.
 The farmer produces from the time that he leaves his cradle until he enters his grave: the fruits of art and science are late and scarce; frequently the tree dies before the fruit ripens.
 Society, in cultivating talent, makes a sacrifice to hope.

 The ancients made a practice of abandoning their children.
 The wholesale and retail slaughter of slaves, civil and foreign wars, also lent their aid.
 In Rome (where property held full sway), these three means were employed so effectively, and for so long a time, that finally the empire found itself without inhabitants.
 When the barbarians arrived, nobody was to be found; the fields were no longer cultivated; grass grew in the streets of the Italian cities.